cnobile2012/dcolumn/docs/source/usage.rst

 Views
 =====
 Views need to subclass ``CollectionCreateUpdateViewMixin`` or ``CollectionDetailViewMixin``.
 These must be first in the MRO before the class-based view that you will use.
-Once again see the example code.
+See :example-code:`GitHub <books/views.py>` for example code.

 .. code::